qianlim/CAPE/README.md

 ```

 ### Related projects

+[SCALE (CVPR 2021)](https://qianlim.github.io/SCALE): We use a novel explicit representation --- hundreds of local surface patches -- to model pose-dependent deformation of humans in clothing, including those wearing jackets and skirts!

+[SCANimate (CVPR 2021)](https://scanimate.is.tue.mpg.de): Trained on the CAPE dataset, we use implicit functions to build avatars directly from *raw* scans, with pose-dependent clothing deformation, without the need for surface registration or clothing/body template.
+Check it out!

 [CoMA (ECCV 2018)](https://coma.is.tue.mpg.de/): Our (non-conditional) convolutional mesh autoencoder for modeling extreme facial expressions.
 The codes of the CAPE repository are based on the [repository of CoMA](https://github.com/anuragranj/coma).
 If you find the code of this repository useful, please consider also citing CoMA.